tarruda/dot-files/windows-ubuntu-integration/rsh/setup.md

 #rsh between Windows 7 and Ubuntu 10 using different user names.

-##Purpose

-A hurdle I’ve encountered is how to get rsh to work between Windows 7 Ultimate and Ubuntu 10.04 LTS.

-We’re starting with two limiting factors, which I learned the hard way:

-    rsh-server coming with Ubuntu 10.04 uses a configuration file pointing to a PAM security module that was missing from the system.
-The /etc/pam.d/rsh points to the old pam_rhosts_auth.so (which supported the promiscuous option which all tutorials talk about), but my system only has pam_rhosts.so. rsh.exe is not found in Windows 7 anymore, so we have to manage using some other tools to connect.

 ##Network configuration:

 The following diagram shows the network layout: